b1naryth1ef/pydskchk/README.md

 toemail : The email to send alerts too.
 password : SMTP Password
 server : SMTP Server
+dev : Should be False unless your running this on Mac >10.4 or Windows.
+True will enable developer features.

 ####Hacking
 PyDskChk is open source, so I really encourage people to hack it.
 One way you can work with it, is by testing out the Windows and Linux functionality for me (And reporting [issues](https://github.com/b1naryth1ef/pydskchk/issues) if you find them).